Directory Wizards Inc.

 info#11=^title^

-| The multivalue seperator give you the ability to quickly assign multiple values to a destination object.
-A good example of this is objectclass:
+A pipe symbol | is a multi-value separator that gives you the ability to quickly assign multiple values to a Destination object.
+A good example of this is objectClass:

 objectclass=top|person|inetorgperson

 This can be combined with the above delimiters as well.
-In this example the destination attribute 'mail' is multi valued.
+In this example the Destination attribute ‘mail’ is multi valued.
 This can be assigned two different ways:

-1. mail=^mail^|[othermail]
+mail=^mail^|[othermail]

-2. mail=^mail^
+mail=^mail^

 mail=[othermail]